matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Use lightweight, asynchronous reviews to avoid bottlenecks.
 - Optimise CI with caching and parallelisation.

+!!! info "Evidence"

     _Accelerate_ research highlights fast feedback loops as one of the strongest predictors of success — teams that shorten the path from commit to deploy consistently outperform those trapped in slow feedback cycles.

 ## 5. Overproduction (Kajō seisan)